Bozhidar15/Operating-Systems/README.md

 {command1} | {command2} -> stdout from command1 is stdin for command2

+COMMAND SUBSTITUTION:
+$(commnad) -> open invisible new shell(with copied all variables and thir values) make the calculation and return only result of it

+PROCESS SUBSTITUTION:
+>(command) -> this is replaces with string, which is name of a virtual file representing pipe attached to stdin of command
+<(command) -> this is replaces with string, which is name of a virtual file representing pipe attached to stdout of command

 wc {path} -> returning number of differant things like words, lines, sybols, bytes ec. in given path to file
 tr {Object1} {Object2} -> change object1 with object2(this command should take string from stdin)